 Subd.
-2. FY 2019 Compensation
+2. FY 2021 Compensation

-(a) Except for ASF Members excluded under Section D below, all ASF Members employed in the bargaining unit during FY 2018 and who remained in the unit at the start of FY 2019 will have their salaries adjusted effective July 1, 2018 as provided in the July 1, 2018 salary schedule in Section B, Subdivision 2.2
+(a) Except for ASF Members excluded under Section D below, all ASF Members employed in the bargaining unit during FY 2020 and who remained in the unit at the start of FY 2021 will have their salaries adjusted effective July 8, 2020 as provided in the July 8, 2020 salary schedule in Section B, Subdivision 2.1

 Section D. Exclusions.
 Medical Directors and Health Service Physicians shall have their initial salary set without reference to the ranges stated above.
-On July 1, 2017, ASF Members under this section who were employed in the bargaining unit during FY 2017 and who remained in the unit at start of FY 2018 shall receive a 1.6% increase to their base salary in effect on June 30, 2017.
-On July 1, 2018, ASF Members under this section who were employed in the bargaining unit during FY 2018 and who remained in the unit at the start of FY 2018 and who remained in the unit at the start of FY 2019 shall receive a 2.4% increase to their base salary in effect on June 30, 2018.
+Effective January 8, 2020, ASF Members under this section who are employed in the bargaining unit shall receive a three percent (3%) increase to their base salary in effect on January 7, 2020.
+On July 8, 2020, ASF Members under this section who were employed in the bargaining unit during FY 2020 and who remained in the unit at the start of FY 2021 shall receive a one and one-half percent (1.5%) increase to their base salary in effect on July 7, 2020.

 Section E. Duration of Salary Increases.
-Any salary increases provided in this Agreement shall be limited to the duration of this Agreement, and if a successor Agreement is not in effect on July 1, 2019, ASF Members shall be compensated pursuant to the effective salary as of June 30, 2019, until such time as a successor Agreement is in effect.
+Any salary increases provided in this Agreement shall be limited to the duration of this Agreement, and if a successor Agreement is not in effect on July 1, 2021, ASF Members shall be compensated pursuant to the effective salary as of June 30, 2021, until such time as a successor Agreement is in effect.